telerik/maui-docs/controls/collectionview/layouts/linear-layout.md

 </telerik:RadCollectionView>
 ```

-The properties available in the `CollectionViewLinearLayout` are:
+The `CollectionViewLinearLayout` provides the following properties:

 * `ItemSpacing` (`double`)&mdash;Specifies the spacing between the items.
 The default value is `0`.
 * `ItemLength` (`double`)&mdash;Specifies the width or height (depending on the layout orientation) of the items.
 The default value is `-1`, which means that the items will be sized according to the targeted platform default behavior.